 - Safety, emergencies, and basics

-The paradisiacal beaches, the easiness to explore on your own, the natural beauty, and historical landmarks are some of the unique features of Antigua, which appeal to all types of cruisers.
+The paradisiacal beaches, the easiness to explore on your own, the natural beauty, and the historical landmarks are some of the unique features of Antigua, which appeal to all types of cruisers.

 Shirley Heights, Antigua